Birmingham Drunk Driving Accident Attorney

 The Alabama Alcoholic Beverage Control Board not only controls the licensing of establishments that serve alcohol but also has regulations that govern the service of alcohol.
 Under the Alabama Board Administrative Code, referred to as the Alabama ABC Code, both on-premises and off-premises licensees, employees, and agents are prohibited from selling, furnishing, or giving any alcoholic beverage to any person when they appear to be intoxicated.

 Dram shop claims involving drivers of legal drinking age will require proof that that the driver was already intoxicated in order for a vendor or social host to be held civilly liable.
-If the drunk driver was a minor, the level of intoxication is irrelevant since serving alcohol to a minor is, in itself, a violation of state law.
+If the drunk driver was a minor, the level of intoxication is irrelevant since serving alcohol to a minor is a violation of state law.

 Drunk drivers may cause accidents that result in catastrophic injuries for victims.
 People involved in these types of crashes may sustain injuries such as: